 Applying Game-Based Learning in a Classroom Setting

 First, you need to understand the students you want to teach.
 People have different aptitudes and abilities when it comes to learning various subjects.
-For instance, a student may be drawn more towards STEM courses instead of literature.
+For instance, a student may be drawn more towards STEM courses instead of literature needed for students who’d like to be a paper writer.
 Of course, it is still vital to encourage them to improve in the areas that they are experience challenges while enhancing their skills in what they are already great at doing.
 Once you have such a profile worked out, you can design learning programs for each student that will help them increase their scores in their problematic subjects.
 At the same time, they will have an opportunity to get better at their strong ones.

 Secondly, teachers should ensure that their students are engaging with relevant content as they play.
 For this step, it pays to play the games yourself so that you can check the concepts that are taught.
 Otherwise, you may risk your students rejecting the games since they do not offer much or any assistance in their academics.
 Think of this step as ensuring that learning is the focus of the game.
 Plus, some games tend to be quite complicated and even in how they let players interact with it.
 Using them for the learning process might end up stifling the education aspects of the game.